RafaelLaya/ENGR102/README.md

 The final project is open-ended.
 See Pars/ (Party in Latin), a funny four legged robot that will dance with you all night long!

-The order of the make-it-betters is:
+You will find a folder corresponding to each of the following:

 1. Speedy Blinker: Trying to measure the speed of a blinking light at which you do actually sense the blinking.